Dovercourt-Ottawa Real Estate

 2 baths

-Cross Streets: Cole and Greenwood. ** Directions: Carling to Cole to Greenwood.
+Cross Streets: Caling and Cole. ** Directions: Carling to Cole to Greenwood.
 Welcome to 421 Greenwood Avenue in Westboro!
 This charming three-bedroom, one-and-a-half-bathroom link home sits on a beautiful corner lot, featuring a cozy finished basement that offers extra living space.
-Ideal
+Ideal for

 Apartment for sale: 1006 - 75 CLEARY AVENUE, Ottawa